mafintosh/atom-shell/README.md

 ## ELECTRON_ENV environment variable

-`electron` cli add an ELECTRON_ENV variable to the process environment of your Electron app, with the default value of 'development'.
-If parent process has an ELECTRON_ENV variable defined with a different value, that value is used instead.
+The `electron` CLI adds an `ELECTRON_ENV` environment variable with the default value of `'development'`.
+The variable is inherited if set in a parent process.

-When an Electron application is run, it can check the value of the environment variable and do different things based on the value.
-ELECTRON_ENV specifically is used (by convention) to state whether a particular environment is a production or a development environment.
+An Electron app can check the value of the environment variable and do different things based on the value. `ELECTRON_ENV` is used (by convention) to state whether a particular environment is a production or a development environment.
 A common use-case is running additional debugging or logging code if running in a development environment.

-You can use the following code to access the environment variable yourself so that you can perform your own checks and logic:
+You can check the variable like this:

 ```js
 var environment = process.env.ELECTRON_ENV
 ```

-Or alternatively you can use [electron-is-dev](https://github.com/sindresorhus/electron-is-dev) module.
+Alternatively you can use [electron-is-dev](https://github.com/sindresorhus/electron-is-dev) module.

 How to actually set the environment variable varies from operating system to operating system, and also depends on your user setup.
-If you want to set the environment variable as a one-off, you can do so from the command line:
+If you want to set the environment variable as a one-off, you can do so from the command-line:

-* linux & osx: `export ELECTRON_ENV=production`
+* Linux & OS X: `export ELECTRON_ENV=production`
-* windows: `set ELECTRON_ENV=production`
+* Windows: `set ELECTRON_ENV=production`

+You could find more details on [this guide](https://github.com/sindresorhus/guides/blob/master/set-environment-variables.md)